 BEADWORK collaborative at lolgerdad well

 The predominant source of income for Samburu women is selling their bead work.
 With less time spent walking for water, women in our well communities have more time to make and sell their beaded jewelry.
 Women from the Lolgerdad well community have formed a beading collaborative.
-They sell their beadwork at the Kalama Air Strip in Samburu.
+They sell their work through the Northern Rangelands Trust and and at the Kalama Conservancy Airstrip.

 - Women's leadership, conflict prevention and resolution

 - The importance of education for the Pastoralist community

 - The right to equality and personal freedom for Pastoralist women